Games & Quizzes

 /əˈfiSHəl/

-Of or done by someone in authority; formal.
-A person authorized to perform a specific duty.
+Of or done by someone in authority; formal. person holding public office.

 group of ships or vehicles travelling together.
 Group of moving vehicles, e.g. of an army/navy. (of warship or armed troops) accompany group of ships or vehicles for protection.